aptx1231/NYC-Dataset/README.md

 # NYC Dataset

-The traffic dataset of New York City is a commonly used data set in traffic prediction problems, mainly including taxi traffic data and bicycle traffic data.
+The traffic dataset of New York City is a commonly used dataset in traffic prediction problems, mainly including taxi traffic data and bicycle traffic data.

 - NYC Taxi: https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page
 - NYC Bike: https://www.citibikenyc.com/system-data

-Many papers in the field of traffic prediction (especially in the field of traffic flow prediction) use part of these two large-scale datasets.s
+Many papers in the field of traffic prediction (especially in the field of traffic flow prediction) use part of these two large-scale datasets.

 ## Data List